About Us*

 Breaking the Cycle of Poverty

-Equipping youth with skills for employment and economic independence (SDG Alignment: Goal 1 – No Poverty)
+We aim to equip youth with skills for employment and economic independence (UN SDG 1)

 Breaking the Cycle of Poverty

-Equipping youth with skills for employment and economic independence (SDG Alignment: Goal 1 – No Poverty)
+We aim to equip youth with skills for employment and economic independence (UN SDG 1)

 Enhancing Educational Opportunities